CPD Points

 Sometimes doctors adopt a paternalistic approach and tell the parents what to do and sometimes parents, who are influenced by their emotions and their fear of losing the child, will tell the doctors what to do.
 There is a significant risk that decisions may not necessarily be made in the best interests of the child and that the child may not have a say in this.
 It is therefore important that an ethical framework be applied to provision and decision making in children’s palliative care.

-- Describe the importance of medical ethics in children’s palliative care.
+- Articulate medical ethics as they pertain to children’s palliative care.

-- Know who should be involved in decision making for children in palliative care.
+- Ascertain the appropriate decision-makers for children in palliative care.

-- Use an ethical framework to address an ethical dilemma.
+- Apply an ethical framework to resolve dilemmas.

-- Understand the doctrine of double effect and that euthanasia is not part of palliative care.
+- Understand the doctrine of double effect, with the clear exclusion of euthanasia from palliative care.

 Course Review